 I’m pretty sure he thought my Sous Vide Pork Chops with Apple Chutney were pretty amazing too, but I’ll take it.
 They’re actually both great.

-I used the same marinade as our Grilled Vietnamese Chicken which I love.
+I used the same marinade as our Grilled Vietnamese Chicken.
 It’s a delicious blend of soy, brown sugar, lime, garlic, chili flakes, ginger, cilantro and fish sauce.
-The flavor is hard to describe – sort of earthy, tangy, slightly sweet and salty with a bit of heat.
+The flavor is hard to describe.
+Sort of earthy, tangy, slightly sweet and salty with a bit of heat.

 Tailor To Your Taste

 - Vary the heat level to your liking with more or less chili flakes.
 The recipe is low-medium spice.

 - No grill?
 I’ve included broiling instructions in the recipe.

 - Substitute parsley for cilantro if you don’t like the distinct flavor of cilantro.

 - If you can’t eat fish sauce for dietary reasons or don’t like it, here are some alternatives:

 - You can use a favorite store bought marinade if you like.

 - Frozen ginger, cilantro and garlic cubes can be substituted for fresh.
 Jar versions are fine too.